'It couldn't hurt to pray for rain': Wisconsin farmers facing early drought

 Now, according to the USDA’s most recent crop report, 36% of the state’s topsoil and 35% of its subsoil is dry.

-"When plants aren’t finding a lot of moisture in the topsoil they’ll start putting roots deeper and deeper," Chris Kucharik, UW-Madison agronomy department chair said.
-"There’s not a lot stored in the soil deeper in the profile right now ....
+“When plants aren’t finding a lot of moisture in the topsoil they’ll start putting roots deeper and deeper,” said Chris Kucharik, UW-Madison agronomy department chair.
+“There’s not a lot stored in the soil deeper in the profile right now ....
 Growth will be limited if they cannot find any water.”

-Despite the dry conditions, reports show the majority of crops is still doing well.
-Joe Laure, an agronomist at UW-Madison, said it's early enough in the season that most plants aren't using very much water anyway.
-However, as they move closer to the pollination stage of growth, in mid July, their water intake needs will greatly increase.
+Despite the dry conditions, reports show the majority of crops still doing well.
+Joe Lauer, an agronomist at UW-Madison, said it’s early enough in the season that most plants aren’t using very much water anyway.
+However, as they move closer to the pollination stage of growth, in mid-July, their water intake needs will greatly increase.

 “We’re not really in dire straights yet,” Lauer said.
 “But talk to me in about seven to 10 days.”